nicolasvergoz/Promotable-iOS-SDK/plan.md

 - The developer will implement the protocol, so the manager can use it to fetch the json file
 - Provide a default implementation, the simplest possible (json url -> GET url session -> JsonString -> Decode (CampaignsResponse))

+## Create JSON Schema
+- Based on the current CampaignsSample.json create a JSON Schema file

+## Add versioning to json schema
+- Add a versionning on schema
+- Add a schema version to json file
+- A campaign manager should ask for a specific schema version

+## Rework Targeting
+Since json can be fetched from different platforms with specific targeting conditions, we should find a new way to handle targeting, based on a collection of rules with key, condition and values.
+- Add target property to campaign and promotion json
+- Promotion target narrow down campaign target
+- Both are optional
+- The manager will be initialized with a collection of key/value that will be used to evaluate the targeting conditions.
+- If **all** the local key/value match **some** of the rules of targeting from the config campaign and promotion, the campaign is eligible.
+- Test new targeting logic in test target

-## Config config file versionning
+## Config file versionning
 - Choose a technical solution to determine when a json file has changed
 - When the config file has changed, the manager should be notified
 - Keep a record of all the cumulative view count by promotion and campaign ids
 - Reset campaign/promotion display counters when config file has changed

-## Rework Targeting
-- Since json can be fetched from different platforms with specific targeting conditions, we should find a new way to handle targeting, based on a collection of key/value.
-- The manager will be initialized with a collection of key/value that will be used to evaluate the targeting conditions.
-- If all the local key/value match the remote key/value, the campaign is eligible.
-- Test new targeting logic in test target

 ## Clean up
 - Make the module classes/structs/methods/init/properties public when it's needed outside the module